Landscape Design FAQs

 A: Sometimes a landscape plan is produced that a client cannot afford to install.
 This can happen for a number of reasons.
 The client may have withheld accurate budgetary information from the designer.
-The designer may not have paid attention to the budgetary information provided by the client.
 The client may have requested, or demanded, specific features which were inherently expensive and beyond their means.
 The client may have wanted a designer to put together a “dream” landscape regardless of cost just to see if it’s affordable.
 Since pricing a project is about the last step in the design process, it is very easy to be over budget without knowing it until the very end.
 Obviously, one of the objectives of the design process is to try to develop a landscape that the customer can afford.
 Sometimes this is not possible.
-Unfortunately, some people want more than they can afford.
 The good news is that the design process eventually points this out, and can prevent a customer from starting a project they cannot complete.
 The design fee is a small price to pay to avoid a much bigger problem.

-When a client enters into a design or consultation contract with Moscarino Outdoor Creations Inc., they are agreeing to pay for the designer’s time and expenses? (see LANDSCAPE DESIGN / CONSULTATION CONTRACT).
+When a client enters into a design or consultation contract with Moscarino Outdoor Creations, they are agreeing to pay for the designer’s time and expenses.
 If the designer produces a plan in accordance with the needs and wants of the client, then the client is obligated to pay for the designer’s time and incurred expenses at the previously agreed upon rates.

 There are other ways to handle over-budget projects.
 One way is to phase the project.
 Most projects can be separated into distinct parts.
 These parts can be completed when the client can afford to do so.
 Another way to handle an over-budget project is to change it.
 Sometimes this can be as simple as using smaller plants or less expensive varieties.
 Less expensive construction elements can also be substituted for those originally specified.
-Rarely is a project so far out of line that it can’t be salvaged; the design process simply won’t allow it.
+The design process often helps ensure that a project is never so far out of line that it can’t be salvaged

 Q: When the landscape project is completed, will I get a finished plan drawn on paper?